mitre-attack/attack-navigator/USAGE.md

 manually assigned) and disabled states.
 The exporter also honors tactic header background, sorting, filtering and hidden techniques.

+# Printing the matrix

+If you want to print the matrix or save it as a pdf, you can set the paper size to `A3` to get the full view of the matrix on a single page.

 # Notice

 Copyright 2023 The MITRE Corporation